wnebyte/fx-console/README.md

             .ln()
             .append("$", "text")
             .build()
-    );
+    console.setPrefix(prefix);

-Each appended <code>StyleTextSegment</code> consists of some text, and a Collection of styleClasses to be applied to the text.
-Each styleClass that is referenced has to be defined in an external css file for the style to be applied.
+Each individual <code>StyleTextSegment</code> consists of some text and a Collection of style classes to be applied to said text. <br>
+Each style class that is referenced from a StyleTextSegment has to be defined in an external stylesheet.

     ...
     console.ready();

-Unlocks (if currently locked) the <code>Console</code> and appends its optional prefix.
+Unlocks (if currently locked) the Console and appends its optional prefix.

 ## Images